abreits/amqp-ts/README.md

 Building the library    <a name="build"></a>
 --------------------

-If you want to build the library from the typescript source yourself, you need to instaal the following global npm modules:
+If you want to build the library from the typescript source yourself, you need to install the following global npm modules:
 - gulp
 - tsd

+    [sudo] npm install -g gulp tsd

-before you can start you need to excecute the following commands:
+before you can start you need to install dependencies and type definitions using the following commands:

     npm install
     tsd install

 You can build and test the library using gulp:

     gulp